Climate change: terms and definitions

 Integrated landscape management involves linking and balancing the protection and effective management of wildlife and their habitats to the wide range of other land uses.
 Integrated landscape management should take into consideration the livelihoods of people who rely on the land as well as the survival of wildlife.

 Integrated water resource management describes practices such as building dams, using agricultural techniques to increase water retention, and planting trees.
 These methods allow water to sink into the landscape so it can be retained from one rainy season to the next.
-This minimizes the impact of droughts and allows both people and animals to survive off the land.
+This minimises the impact of droughts and allows both people and animals to survive off the land.

 Loss and damage